-The Redemption Basket Bitcoin Amount required for a Redemption Basket shall be determined by the Administrator by dividing the number Bitcoins owned by the Trust at such time by the number of Shares outstanding at such time (calculated to one one-hundred-millionth of one Bitcoin) and multiplying by quotient obtained by 100 and the number of Redemption Baskets.
-The Administrator has final determination of all questions as to the composition of the Redemption Basket Bitcoin Amount.
+The Redemption Basket Bitcoin Amount required for a Redemption Basket shall be determined by the Sponsor or its delegate by dividing the number Bitcoins owned by the Trust at such time by the number of Shares outstanding at such time (calculated to one one-hundred-millionth of one Bitcoin) and multiplying by quotient obtained by 100 and the number of Redemption Baskets.
+The Sponsor has final determination of all questions as to the composition of the Redemption Basket Bitcoin Amount.